OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

-# 🐞 Creating a CSS-Only Expanding Card with a Subtle Reveal
+# 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal

-This document details how to create an expanding card effect using only CSS.
-No JavaScript is required!
-This effect subtly reveals more content within a card when the user hovers over it.
-We'll achieve this using CSS transitions and transforms.
+This document details the creation of an expanding card using only CSS.
+The card expands smoothly on hover, revealing hidden content with a subtle animation.
+We'll leverage CSS transitions and transforms for a clean and elegant effect.
+This example doesn't utilize any JavaScript or a framework like Tailwind CSS; it focuses on pure CSS3 capabilities.

 **Description of the Styling:**

-The card starts in a compact state.
-On hover, it smoothly expands horizontally, revealing additional content hidden initially with `overflow: hidden`.
-A subtle shadow effect is added to enhance the visual appeal.
-We utilize Tailwind CSS for rapid styling.
-You can easily adapt this to plain CSS if needed.
+The card utilizes a simple structure: a container (`div`) holding the visible content (title and short description) and a hidden section (`div`) containing the expanded content.
+On hover, we use CSS transitions to smoothly animate the height and transform properties, creating the expansion effect.
+We also add a slight box-shadow change on hover to further enhance the visual feedback.

 **Full Code:**